-Consider an example from relatively recent research~\cite{mollahosseini2016going} where a standard neural network architecture, AlexNet~\cite{krizhevsky2012imagenet}, is trained on a large number of images of posed and spontaneous facial expressions to classify images into seven categories (anger, disgust, fear, happiness, sadness, surprise, and neutral) and achieves accuracy scores ranging from 48.6\% on SFEW~\cite{dhall2011static} to 56.0\% on MMI~\cite{pantic2005web} to 56.1\% on DISFA~\cite{mavadati2013disfa} to 61.1\% on FER2013~\cite{goodfellow2013challenges} to 77.4\% on FERA~\cite{valstar2011first,banziger2010introducing} to 92.2\% on CK+~\cite{lucey2010extended} to 94.8\% on MultiPie~\cite{gross2010multi}.
-While this model's accuracy is significantly better than random guessing, which would be 14.2\%, it varies dramatically depending on the benchmark dataset chosen.
-How should we interpret a performance gain of 21.9 percentage points on one dataset and an average performance gain of 3.5 percentage on the other 6 datasets in an alternative network architecture?
+Consider an example from relatively recent research~\cite{mollahosseini2016going} where a standard neural network architecture, AlexNet~\cite{krizhevsky2012imagenet}, is trained on a large number of images of spontaneous and posed facial expressions to classify images into seven categories (anger, disgust, fear, happiness, sadness, surprise, and neutral) and achieves accuracy scores ranging from 48.6\% in SFEW~\cite{dhall2011static} to 56.0\% in MMI~\cite{pantic2005web} to 56.1\% in DISFA~\cite{mavadati2013disfa} to 61.1\% in FER2013~\cite{goodfellow2013challenges} to 77.4\% in FERA~\cite{valstar2011first,banziger2010introducing} to 92.2\% in CK +~\cite{lucey2010extended} to 94.8\% in MultiPie~\cite{gross2010multi}.
+While this model's accuracy is significantly better than random guessing, which would be 14.2\%, it varies dramatically depending on the chosen benchmark dataset.
+How should we interpret a performance gain of 21.9 percentage points on one dataset and an average performance gain of 3.5 percentage points on the other 6 datasets in an alternative network architecture?
 How should we interpret the model's ability to achieve higher accuracy scores than non-neural network methods on three of the seven benchmark datasets?
-And, what does the distribution of performance tell us about how this model would perform on real-world production data?
-There is no clear answer to any of these three questions, yet an implicit assumption in the well-cited, peer-reviewed publication of this FER paper is the slightly improved performance on several benchmark datasets appears to mark a contribution to the field of facial expression recognition.
+What does the distribution of performance tell us about how this model would perform on real-world production data?
+There is no clear answer to any of these questions, yet an implicit assumption in the well-cited, peer-reviewed publication of this FER paper is the slightly improved performance on several benchmark datasets appears to mark a contribution to the field of facial expression recognition.
 This assumption has the potential to lead to another more pernicious and mistaken assumption: the role of contextual features for real-world performance can be ignored when assessing the state-of-the-art methodology in applied problems like FER.